Skip to main content

 Early-stage caution

 Keep the first server narrow: one user, one small set of integrations, a firewall, limited ports, and clear logs.
-The official repository warns that the project is in rapid development, so keep production-suitability language aligned with the official documentation before production use.
+Upstream notes describe PicoClaw as early rapid development and warn against production deployment before v1.0, so keep production-suitability language aligned with current official documentation.

 Security Basics for PicoClaw on a VPS